 The guidance sets out what the law says you can do and what you can’t as clearly and simply as possible, and it has been produced in consultation with and with advice from the Information Commissioners Office.
 We have also reviewed this guidance in the light of the application of GDPR from MAy 2018 onwards.
 Arts Council England have also developed a very clear definition of their requirements.

 When it comes to finding practical solutions to sharing information within these frameworks, however, there is still a lot of room for interpretation.
 Organisations differ greatly in what they want and are able to share.
 After consulting with scores of venues and companies we realised there is no one-size-fits-all practical solution.
 So the guidance acknowledges both the pressing needs for visiting companies to access data, and challenges venues and data controllers have in properly making data accessible.
 We’ve made lots of suggestions as to how companies can share – but in the end, organisations have to agree what fair-sharing actually looks like in practice.

 To that end, we’ve presented all the practical guidance in such a way that allows everyone to leave feedback.
 We’ve also proposed checklists to help organisations decide whether or not they’re following good practice themselves.
 Do please take part and give us your feedback.
 It will all be collated, sent to Arts Council England, and used to build up the Questions and Answers / Suggestions section on the site, a living resource for us all.
-Later this year, we hope to have collected enough feedback to be able to propose a kind of charter of fair practice we can all sign up to.

 The Audience Agency understands that there are a wide range of views about sharing audience data.
 We are as sympathetic to visiting companies who rely on access to data to develop their audiences, as we are to venues who have to find ways of making that possible practically and legally.